-Argus can be used to help support network security management and network forensics.
-With the right strategies, argus data can be mined to determine if you’ve been compromised or attacked historically, after an attack has been announced and indicators-of-compromise (IOCs) have been established.
+Argus can be used to help support network security management and network forensics and is compatible with Wireshark and nmap.
+With the right strategies, argus data can be mined to determine if you’ve been compromised or attacked historically after an attack has been announced and indicators-of-compromise (IOCs) have been established.

 Is Argus Free?

 Does Argus Work on all Operating Systems?